rajendra627/k8s-bootcamp/helm/README.md

 ## Some Key Points ##

 Helm will deploy the resources in the templates directory in the order they are listed.
 In some cases, ordering does matter.
 For example, notice I have some files prefixed with a number.

+**Note this does not apply if you are using AKS as AKS does not support RBAC.**

 ```sh
 1.ingress-role.yaml